 There are a few simple changes Dr Mosley and his medical team advise you can make which will help combat sugar addiction:

-1. Always chose the full fat option- low fat generally means all the good stuff has been removed and has been replaced with sugar and nasty additives.
-Full fat products will keep you feeling fuller for longer.
+1. Always choose the full-fat option- low fat generally means all the good stuff has been removed and has been replaced with sugar and nasty additives.
+Full-fat products will keep you feeling fuller for longer.

 2. Stick to water.
 Soft drinks and fruit juices contain a large amount of sugar.
 If you feel like mixing it up, try sparkling water with a wedge of lemon and some cucumber.